-Oral histories offer important historical insights into our past (and present), particularly for groups, such as Chinese immigrants and their descendants, who have been sidelined and overlooked in our histories.
-I am a member of the Oral Historians Association (Victoria) and have had the pleasure of conducting a number of oral history interviews with descendants of Chinese immigrants for the Chinese Museum in Melbourne.
-The Museum holds copies of these interviews.
+Oral histories offer important historical insights into our past (and present), particularly for groups, such as Chinese immigrants and their descendants, who have been side-lined and overlooked in our histories.
+I am a member of the Oral History Victoria and have had the pleasure of conducting a number of oral history interviews with descendants of Chinese immigrants.

 Oral histories are not only important sources of historical information but can also be used in lots of different and exciting ways to present to the wider public.
 I’ve really enjoyed working with oral histories to produce other kinds of history.